2SpaceMasterRace/2SpaceMasterRace/README.md

 - Practicing solving challenges on HackerRank such as 30 days of code and watching the lectures of ipc camp by codechef to get into competitive programming

+( My plans have changed tenfold so tis is for placeholder, update coming soon ;) )

 </br>

 ## 🤺 Hobbies :

 <img hight="400" width="600" alt="GIF" align="right" src="https://media.giphy.com/media/mChiNhFgpudAQ3ppsL/giphy.gif">

       🏃 weight training